Dedication: This is dedicated to x615Butterflyx. Her birthday has passed a LONG time ago, but I just HAD to make a fic for her.

 "A club?"
 I inquired.

 "Yeah, it's the one by Hueco Mundo.
-It's called Soul Society," the blonde answered.
+It's called Soul Society," Shinji answered.

 "And I heard it was swarming with vampire babes!"
 Shuheii rejoiced.
 I narrowed my eyes at his careless comment.

-I shoved him away from my figure.
+I shoved him away.
 "And fucking a vampire will gimme that chance?"
 I growled out.

 Shinji sighed, waving his jaw-length, blonde hair side-to-side.
 "I hate to admit it, but Renji's right, Ichigo.
 You need to get out there and get over that guy."